GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/control-access-to-vms.md

     and another access level that requires a user to use a corporate device and managed browser.

-*   **Policy Enforcement**: IAP can enforce context-aware access policies by verifying that a user satisifies a certain access level.
+*   **Policy Enforcement**: IAP can enforce context-aware access policies by verifying that a user satisfies a certain access level.
 IAP performs this check in addition to verifying that the user holds one of the required IAM roles.